AnastasiyaSantalova/SimplyHealthyStore_AngularApp/README.md

 # Simply Healthy Store

-Application created as a result of learning Angular, TypeScript ang Git
+pplication is created as a result of learning Angular, TypeScript, and Git

+You can test it here:
 https://simply-healthy-store.now.sh